titpetric/books/12fa-docker-golang/digitalocean/swarm/README.md

 So:

+1. Drain docker containers from manager,
-1. Demote manager to worker,
+2. Demote manager to worker,
+3. Purge droplet,
-2. Remove worker node from swarm,
+4. Remove node from swarm
-3. Purge droplet

 All this can be done by running: